 - Fu, Qiang, Tian-yi Zhou, Xin Guo.
 2021.
 “Modified Poisson Regression Analysis of Grouped and Right-censored Counts.”
 Journal of the Royal Statistical Society: Series A 184(4): 1347-1367.

 - Gu, Jiaxin, Xin Guo, Gerry Veenstra, Yushu Zhu, and Qiang Fu.
 2021.
 “Adolescent Marijuana Use in the United States and Structural Breaks: An Age-Period-Cohort Analysis, 1991 to 2018.”
 American Journal of Epidemiology 190(6): 1056-1063.

 - Fu, Qiang.
 2018.
 “Bringing Urban Governance Back In: Neighborhood Conflicts and Depression.”
 Social Science & Medicine 196: 1-9.

-This year, we are offering the following courses teaching Sociology of Health:
+We offer the following courses in the Sociology of Health:

 - SOCI 479 Social Determinants of Health